macOS (Homebrew)

 Check CLI Status

-Shows CLI version, authentication status, and connectivity to Edge Compute services.
+Shows authentication status and connectivity to Edge Compute services.

 Get Help